 The generators are “linked” together at runtime to form a chain.
 A total of 19 components are available in four modules: File related, image related, numpy related and miscellaneous.
 One special component scans a specified directory for image files with special file names and outputs them.
 This component is always at the head of the chain.

 Using the components outlined above a training pipeline is constructed.
+The pipeline is responsible for transforming image and steering values at the input and feeding them into the training algorithm.
 The figure below highlights the sequence of components in the pipeline included in Burro:

 Below the function of each of the components in detail: